huntforhomesaz/cleanout2closing-site/content/pages/service-trustee-support.md

 You can review this plan with your attorney or fiduciary and adjust it as needed.
 The goal is a property plan that is realistic, documented, and aligned with your responsibilities.

-### Step 4 â€“ Coordinate vendors and track approvals
+### Step 4 — Coordinate vendors and track approvals

 With your approval, I begin lining up vendors in a logical sequence.